 Our certificate of incorporation provides for cumulative voting in the election of directors.
 In addition, our certificate of incorporation provides for a classified board of directors and includes a provision that requires the approval of holders of at least 66 2/3% of our voting stock as a condition to a merger or certain other business transactions with, or proposed by, a holder of 15% or more of our voting stock.
 This approval is not required in cases where certain of our directors approve the transaction or where certain minimum price criteria and other procedural requirements are met.
 Our certificate of incorporation also requires the approval of holders of at least 66 2/3% of our voting stock to amend or change the provisions mentioned relating to the classified board, cumulative voting or the transaction approval.
 Under our bylaws, stockholders are not permitted to call special meetings of our stockholders.
-Finally, our certificate of incorporation provides that any action required or permitted to be taken by our stockholders must be effected at a duly called annual or special meeting rather than by any consent in writing.
+Finally, our certificate of incorporation provides that any action required or permitted by our stockholders must be effected at a duly called annual or special meeting rather than by any consent in writing.

 The classified board, transaction approval, special meeting and other charter provisions may discourage certain types of transactions involving an actual or potential change in our control.
 These provisions may also discourage certain types of transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices and may limit our stockholders' ability to approve transactions that they may deem to be in their best interests.
-In December 2004, our Board of Directors approved, subject to stockholder approval, an amendment to revise our certificate of incorporation to eliminate the classified board of directors and to eliminate cumulative voting for election of directors.
-The proposal would allow for the annual election of directors (phased in over a 3-year period) and would not change the present number of directors.